eldar702/droneShield/README.md

 ## Prolog
 I was asked by my 2 lecturers at the university, Dr. Ariel Roth and Asi Barak, to choose a problem and find a solution to it.
 Which problem I want, in which way I want.
 I presented the problem to you, now I presented the solution:
-Droneshield is a fully autonomous laser drone, working from a groundcontrol and using its laser to eliminate the incendiary balloons. droneShield is a skimmer that I designed and built myself. droneShield is fully powered from the groundstation. droneShield uses image processing to identify the balloons and uses state machine architecture to operate autonomously.
+Droneshield is a fully autonomous laser drone, working from a groundcontrol and using its laser to eliminate an incendiary balloons. droneShield is a quadcopter that I designed and built myself. droneShield is fully powered from the groundstation. droneShield uses image processing to identify the balloons and uses state machine architecture to operate autonomously.
 In a nutshell - with the click of a droneShield button activated, it flies to an area marked on a map located on the groundstation, scans for incendiary balloons, and destroys them, using the build-in laser if it finds any.
 And if that is not enough, after the scan he returns to the starting point, where he will wait for further instructions.